 Call Our Minnesota Military Divorce Attorneys for Immediate Assistance

-At Kohlmeyer Hagen, Law Office Chtd., our Minnesota military divorce lawyers are skilled, passionate advocates for our clients.
-We have two attorneys on staff who have military experience and we have handled a number of complex military divorce cases.
+At Kohlmeyer Hagen Law Office Chtd., our Minnesota military divorce lawyers are skilled, passionate advocates for our clients.
+We have attorneys on staff with military experience, and we have handled a number of complex military divorce cases.

 Don’t wait to contact us | 507.625.5000

 Contact us as soon as possible.
 The sooner you call us and get us on the case, the more time we wil have to prepare your defense.
 Even if you are not sure you want to hire us, call us and talk with one of our Mankato military divorce attorneys.
 We offer a complimentary, no-obligation consultation.
 Talk to us and see what we can do for you.

 Tier – 2 Minneapolis

 Award limited to no more than 5% of Minnesota Attorneys

 2014, 2015, 2016, 2017, 2018, 2019